ymuichiro/quick_learning_symbol_en/11_restriction.md

 ### Account burn

 Using "AllowIncomingAddress" to limit funds being received only from a specified address and then sending the entire XYM balance to another account a user can explicitly create an account that is difficult to operate on its own, even with the  private key.
-(Note, it possibly to be authorised by a node whose minimum fee is 0.)
+(Note, it is possibly to be authorised by a node whose minimum fee is 0.)

 ### Mosaic lock
 A mosaic can be issued with non-transferable settings, if the account creator prohibits the mosaic from being received by their account then the mosaic is locked and cannot be moved from the recipient's account.